 - 2.1-litre food processor jar with multiple blades and attachments.

 The food processor jar is another positive aspect of this mixer grinder.
-You get a citrus attachment and blades for kneading, chopping, grating and slicing.
+You get a citrus attachment and blades for kneading, chopping, grating, and slicing.
 It is fairly easy to use and the build quality of the attachments appears to be good.
 However, you need to be careful with the blades as they are quite sharp.
-It was in fact a lot better than Inalsa Inox food processor in our tests.
+It was in fact sharper than the Inalsa Inox food processor in our tests.
+In terms of performance, we find Preethi Zodiac to be one of the best food processors to pick from.

-One of the USPs that Preethi Zodiac claims is the 3-in-1 extraction jar.
+One of the USPs that Preethi Zodiac claims is its 3-in-1 juicer jar.
 It comes with 2 sets of blades- one for blending and another for juice extraction.
 The extraction blade is similar to what you find in centrifugal juicers.

 It is quite efficient at making juices of watermelon and such fruits with high water content.
 A little pulp is left over after extracting the juices.
 But, when you make juices of apple and pomegranate, you find that the pulp retains a lot of juice.
-When you compare it to a centrifugal juicer, you find that it isn’t as efficient at juicing.
-But compared to other mixer grinders with juicing jars, it is better.
-That being said, cleaning the juicer jar is not that easy as pulp gets stuck between the base and the extraction blade.
+Compared to a centrifugal juicer, you find its juicing yield is not good enough too.
+But compared to other mixer grinders with juicing jars, it fares better.
+That being said, cleaning the juicer jar is not that easy as the pulp gets stuck between the base and the extraction blade.
+Removing the blade from the juicer jar frequently may damage it.

 This jar comes with a second blade kit for blending and can be used to make smoothies and milkshakes with starchy fruits like bananas and mango.
 But, changing the blade kit of the extraction jar is very difficult.
 You have to apply a lot of force to turn the blade kit and detach it from the jar.
 As they are made of plastic and polycarbonate, you run a risk of applying too much force and breaking the lock mechanism too.
 So, it is better to use the extraction jar just for making juice and use the wet grinding jar for making smoothies.